Sita: Iconography

+The Sanskrit text and a minor Upanishad, Sita Upanishad describes Sita as the ultimate reality of the universe (Brahman), the ground of being (Spirituality), and material cause behind all manifestation.
+Sita, in many Hindu mythology, is the Devi associated with agriculture, fertility, food and wealth for continuation of humanity.

+Outside Hinduism

+Jainism

 Sita is the daughter of King Janak and Queen Videha of Mithalapuri.
 She has a brother named Bhamandal who is kidnapped soon after his birth by a deity due to animosity in a previous life.
 He is thrown into a garden of Rathnupur where he is dropped into the arms of King Chandravardhan of Rathnupur.
 The king and queen bring him up as their own son.
 Ram and Sita get married due to Bhamandal and in the course of events Bhamandal realises that Sita is his sister.
 It is then that he meets his birth parents.